emilyruby/manifestoo/ukip.md

   serving armed forces personnel in potentially traumatic or 'at risk' roles.
 * Extend the period during which discharged service personnel are able to access the specialist `DHMS` scheme from six months to two years.
+* Create a fund worth £80 million a year to help childminders and smaller childcare and smaller childcare providers employing 5 people or fewer.\
+* Remove the current blanket ban on media reporting of placement and adoption proceedings and allowing journalists to report on such cases on the same basis as other family law proceedings.
+* Maintain the `Pensions Triple-Lock` on the state pension, increasing it every year by the highest of inflation, average earnings, or 2.5%.
+* Invest up to £2 billion every year into social care.
+* Continue to pay `Attendance Allowance` for all people over the age of 65 who need help with personal care.
+* Treble the amount allocated to dementia research and treatment in 2015.
+* Fund a co-ordinating service for older and disabled people in every county to combat loneliness.
+* Introduce a legally binding `Dignity Code` to improve the quality and standard of care for older people in hospital, care homes or their own home, and protect whistleblowers.
+* Commit to giving carers an extra 5 days paid holiday each year, and increase
+  `Carer's Allowance` from £62.70 per week to £73.10.
+* Scrap the bedroom tax.
+* Give tenants the right to request `Housing Benefit` is paid direct to their landlords, whatever benefit scheme they are on.
+* Exempt foodbanks and charity shops from charges imposed by local authorities to dispose of unwanted food waste and other goods.

 ### Diverse and Cultured Communities

+*

 ### Disabilities and Mental Health

+* No cuts to disability benefits.
+* Abolish the annual assessment process for continuing healthcare funding in respect of those suffering from a degenerative, terminal illness.

 ## Foreign Policy